 The Summer Reading Part 2 Assignment is an introduction to the type of literary concerns covered in the AP Literature and Composition class.
 The skill of reading complex literature involves knowing the signals and significant elements commonly found within a story.
 Students will read about these elements and then seek to find them within the novel The Razor's Edge by Somerset Maugham.

-Step 1: Choose ONE academic text and read the assigned chapters.
+Step 1: Choose ONE of the following academic text AND read about the study of literature: